History of the Big 12 Conference: 2016

-2021–2023
+2021–2024

+Departure of Oklahoma and Texas

 On July 21, 2021, the Houston Chronicle released an article stating that the Oklahoma Sooners and the Texas Longhorns reached out to the Southeastern Conference (SEC) about a potential move to the conference.
 The following Monday on July 26, both Oklahoma and Texas notified the Big 12 Conference that the two schools do not wish to extend its grant of television rights beyond the 2024-25 athletic year.
 On the following day on July 27, the two schools sent a joint letter to the SEC requesting an invitation for membership beginning July 1, 2025.
 On July 29, 2021, the 14 presidents and chancellors of SEC member schools voted unanimously to invite Oklahoma and Texas to join the SEC, with both schools officially accepting the next day.

 The Big 12 Conference sent ESPN a cease and desist letter on July 28, claiming that the network conspired to damage the league by luring Texas and Oklahoma to the SEC.
 The letter alleges, "[ESPN] has taken certain actions that are intended to not only harm the Big 12 Conference but to result in financial benefits for ESPN...
 [Also] ESPN employees have discussed and provided incentives for at least one conference to raid 3-5 members from the Big 12.
 In doing so, they are prepared to reward them with future television proceeds."
 More specifically, media reports indicated that then-Big 12 commissioner Bob Bowlsby believed that ESPN was encouraging a raid from the American Athletic Conference, up to and including absorbing the remaining Big 12 members.
 ESPN released a statement stating that the claims have no merit, and officials from The American declined to comment.

 Two decisions that the Big 12 made during the early-2010s realignment became significant during this development.
 First, the conference drafted new bylaws in 2012 with a 99-year duration.
 A group of members that included Oklahoma and Texas wanted the longest possible duration.
 Notably, the bylaws allow any member to individually sue any other entity that it sees as violating the bylaws, including other members, different conferences, or broadcast partners.
 This right to sue remains in force regardless of the number of Big 12 members—even if only one member is left in the conference.
 Second, the Big 12 registered itself as a Delaware corporation, meaning that any court cases involving the conference's internal governance will be heard in Delaware courts, rather than the courts of the conference's headquarters state of Texas.
 A story by CBS Sports journalist Dennis Dodd specifically pointed out that this nullifies a potential Texas advantage in any future legal proceedings.